rafsanjane/laravel-assignment/module-13/README.md

 ## Here is a brief description of the purpose of each folder in a Laravel project:

-app: This folder contains the core files of the application, including models, controllers, and other PHP classes.
+`#ffffff` app: `#000000` This folder contains the core files of the application, including models, controllers, and other PHP classes.

 bootstrap: The bootstrap folder holds the files responsible for initializing the Laravel framework and loading necessary dependencies.